DBCDK/react-search/readme.md

 ### CSS
 Written in sass and compiled using Webpack [sass-loader](https://www.npmjs.com/package/sass-loader) (This has not been tested yet)

+run `npm run css:watch` to build css on the fly with source maps

+### SVG files
+Use svg-sprite to handle svg files.
+Should be installed globally to run commandline commando

+`svg-sprite --css --css-render-css --css-example --dest=dist app/static/images/*.svg -s`

 ### Webpack
 Module bundling is done using webpack
 [See documentation for webpack](http://webpack.github.io/docs/)